rasbt/screenlamp/docs/sources/installation.md

     pip install -r requirements.txt

 The the main modules of screenlamp are located in the `tools/` subdirectory, and after satisfying the Python package requirements (see `requirements.txt`), they are ready to use.
-If you haven't used screenlamp before, we recommend you to read the screenlamp [Tutorial](tutorial.md).
+If you haven't used screenlamp before, it is recommended that to read the screenlamp [tutorial](user_guide/doc-overview.md).

 ### Obtaining older versions of screenlamp